 Their comfort level is not optimal for long listening sessions, especially for those with shorter hair.
 After a few hours of wear, the ear pads put pressure directly onto your ears.
 No amount of padding can correct this issue, but these earpads do have thick padding and larger cups to cover more ear surfaces.
 The AKG N60 NC Wireless headphones’ on-ear design makes them breathable so they should trap in less heat.

 The earpads are deep and covered in a soft leather-like material, and the band does adjust for the perfect fit.
-If the band is too tight, the headphones might pinch and become uncomfortable without an adjustment to its fit.
+If the band is too tight, the headphones might pinch and become uncomfortable without an adjustment to their fit.
 The headband is lightly padded for comfort.

-The headphones come with a 3.5mm auxiliary cable, a micro-USB cable, and a neoprene carrying case.
-While not quite as comfortable as an over-the-ear wireless headphones, they are more portable and have a more compact size in comparison.
+The AKG N60 NC come with a 3.5mm auxiliary cable, a micro-USB cable, and a neoprene carrying case.
+While not quite as comfortable as over-the-ear wireless headphones, they are more portable and have a more compact size in comparison.
 They are slightly larger than their wired predecessor, The AKG K490-NC, but feel like they are built with more durability in mind.
 The AKG N60NC Wireless headphones are flexible and can fit into jacket pockets for easy portability.
 Their cups are foldable and rotate to lay flat.
 They come with a soft carrying pouch to store and protect against minor scratches and water exposure.

 The AKG N60 NC Wireless headphones offer superior sound quality for being closed-back on-ear headphones.
 They offer crisp, clear sound.
 Music and audio can be listened to at super low volume levels.
 The lower your volume, the better quality of your sound.
 Usually, most turn the volume up to higher levels to manually cancel out background noise.
 With the AKG N60 NC Wireless headphones, the noise cancellation levels are so great that it is not necessary to do so.